luisllamasbinaburo/Arduino-PIDController-Library/README.md

 ### Change Log
 #### Version 2.0.0

-- Initial Version with modifications as listed in [Changes from Arduino-PID-Library.]
+- Initial Version with modifications as listed in [Changes from Arduino-PID-Library]

 ------